onethawt/idaplugins-list/README.md

 # A list of IDA Plugins

+** Update 10/02/2015 ** I'll be organizing the plugins this weekend.
+Please submit PRs if you have any other outstanding plugins.
+I would like to tag each plugin with its corresponding IDA version, but it will take me a long time to test.
+If you can help there, please do.

 **If a plugin is only a source repo with no description or documentation, I am not adding it.**

 # **TODO**